All law firms want more “good” clients. But to get them – and keep them – you need an effective marketing strategy.

 Marketers often think in terms of a ‘client persona’.
 If, like many firms, 80% of your business comes from 20% of your clients, look at those key clients and create an imaginary person, or people, who represent the whole group.

 For example, John is 40 and runs a hotel as a family business.
-Or Tara is a high-net-worth individual who enjoys high end travel.
+Or Tara is a high-net-worth individual who enjoys high-end travel.
 When planning your marketing, check that it will work for these individuals.
 This simple check provides a useful focus for all your marketing activities.

 Who are your competitors?